Introduction

 }

 This algorithm is very simple to implement and defers load time of data when/if needed.
 This implementation is good for simple applications where all the data is local and loading a branch of data is quick.
 However if you need to make a server call to load a branch, that could take... forever...
-And since you're doing the work on the UI thread you'll lock up your entire application.
+And since you're doing the work on the UI thread, you'll lock up your entire application.
 It's trivial to extend this algorithm to use a background worker thread to load your data asynchrounously.

-OnBeforeExpand event we catch the
+event, we catch the OnAfterExpand

-OnAfterExpand, we then use a
+.
+We then use a BackgroundWorker

-BackgroundWorker thread so we can load the data (time consuming operation) on a thread other than the UI thread.
-We can't touch UI objects from other threads, but that's the beauty of the
+thread so we can load the data (time consuming operation) on a thread other than the UI thread.
+We can't touch UI objects from other threads, but that's the beauty of the BackgroundWorker

-TreeNodes out of it.
-When the
+out of it.
+When the RunWorkerCompleted

-TreeNode on the
+on the BackgroundWorker

-BackgroundWorker thread's
+thread's DoWork

-BeginInvoke, maybe that will be my next blog).
+, maybe that will be my next blog).

-- Load your root nodes
+- Load your root nodes.

 - Add a child node to each root node with the name

-VIRT.
+.
 This causes the treeview to put a plus sign next to each node.

 - Catch the

-onAfterExpand event
+onAfterExpand

 - Create a

-BackgroundWorker thread and pass in the TreeNode and any other needed information to the DoWork function
+and any other needed information to the DoWork

-- Perform the timeconsuming operation in the
+- Perform the time consuming operation in the

-DoWork function on the background thread
+function on the background thread.

 - Return the original